If you have never engaged a freelance copywriter before then you may be wondering how the whole copywriting process works.

-I’ve attached an example project brief which you can download and use as your own and you can find it here (don’t worry you don’t have to give me your email address!).
+I’ve produced an example project brief which you can download and use as your own and you can find it here (don’t worry you don’t have to give me your email address!).

 Your brief needs to set out some housekeeping like who the writer needs to contact and their email or phone number.

 It will also include stuff like a project name if you have one or maybe a Purchase Order (PO) number if your company uses them.

 Importantly it will include details about your project such as deadlines, what you actually want to be delivered and what tone of voice you’d like it in. (find out about tone of voice here)

 You don’t have to do a project brief but if it’s the first time you have ever worked with this particular writer then it’s a good way to start.

 I have clients who just send an email with what they want and this is fine where it’s a short project and you’ve worked together before.

 I’ve written up a guide to finding the right writer (or the write righter) here but suffice it to say that this is the point in the copywriting process that you probably want to go out and find a writer.